Board of Directors

 Anna is Chairman of the Longer Life Foundation, a not-for-profit partnership between RGA and Washington University in St. Louis that supports and funds groundbreaking research on longevity and wellness.
 In 2018, she was elected to the Board of Directors of the Geneva Association, a leading international think tank of the insurance industry.
-She is also a member of the Board of Trustees at Washington University and the BJC HealthCare Board of Directors as well as a member of Civic Progress, a business leadership association of chief executives of St. Louis-area that focuses on enhancing the city and its relationships with the global community.
+She is also a member of the Board of Trustees at Washington University and the BJC HealthCare Board of Directors as well as a member of Civic Progress, a business leadership association of chief executives of St. Louis-area companies that focuses on enhancing the city and its relationships with the global community.

 Anna is a Fellow of the Society of Actuaries (FSA) and of the Canadian Institute of Actuaries (FCIA).
 She received a Bachelor of Science (B.Sc.) degree in Actuarial Science from the University of Toronto.